equality factor: self-love encouraging rock anthems

 label: BMG Rights Management

 Today marks the arrival of a rock star on the rise Kelsy Karter's first studio album "Missing Person".
 On twelve tracks filled to the brink with attitude, pain, glory, and bravery, the 29 -year-old Auckland-born artist adds grunge and rock vibes to the age of the Instagram baddie.

 Be it her Spotify bio, her fake face tattoo of Harry Styles going viral in January 2019, or her comic book-inspired debut album cover - Kelsy Karter always comes in with a bang.
 Her aesthetics of partially bleached hair, a daring pout, and frequent showcasing of butterfly knives might be comparable to the grunge-inspired corner of TikTok and Instagram influencers, but she sounds nothing like Madison Beer or Olivia O'Brien.

 "If Angelina Jolie and Mick Jagger had a one night stand, you'd get me."

 In an Instagram post from mid-September, Kelsy Karter explains what she wants listeners to feel when listening to her music: "completely vulnerable but a total badass at the same time".
 With her debut album, she does exactly that.
-Be it with scream-along empowering lyrics about being true to yourself ("Stick To Your Guns") or a heartfelt musical apology letter ("God Knows I've Tried"), the self-proclaimed part-time villain and rebel girl speak to all those that give up on fitting in and find themselves along the way.
+Be it with scream-along empowering lyrics about being true to yourself ("Stick To Your Guns") or a heartfelt musical apology letter ("God Knows I've Tried"), the self-proclaimed part-time villain and rebel girl speaks to all those that give up on fitting in and find themselves along the way.

 Musically, "Missing Person" brings an electrifying breeze to the age of edge-less pop music dominated by the algorithm.
 Kelsy's love for rock music goes beyond her outward aesthetics, beyond wearing an old band shirt and dress to impress.
 She effortlessly blends modern vocal techniques with 90s grunge and classic rock ballads à la Aerosmith.
 Her lyrics go beyond sounding catchy, at times even resembling poetry (check out "Int - Coffee Shop" Next Morning").
 All in all, her ability to meet the digital zeitgeist and still stick to her grunge and rock roots makes Kelsy Karter one to watch, look up to, and play on repeat.